Learning-based Computer Vision

 Project including oral presentation

 Marked in oral progress meetings.
-Project must be done in groups 2.
+Project must be done in groups of 2.
 A presentation is required.

 40 marks